-In OOo 2.x you can configure shortcut keys to assign styles in your document.
-Some shortcuts are predefined, such as Ctrl+1 for the $Heading\ 1$ paragraph style and Ctrl+2 for $Heading\ 2$.
+You can configure shortcut keys to quickly assign styles in your document.
+Some shortcuts are predefined, such as Ctrl+1 for the Heading 1 paragraph style and Ctrl+2 for Heading 2.

-OOo provides a set of predefined keyboard shortcuts that allow you to quickly apply styles.
 You can modify these shortcuts and create your own.

-- 1) Click Tools > Customize > Keyboard. - 2) On the Keyboard page of the Customize dialog (Figure 190), choose the shortcut keys you want to assign a style to.
-In this example we have chosen Ctrl+9.
+- 1) Click Tools > Customize > Keyboard. - 2) On the Keyboard page of the Customize dialog box (Figure 205), choose the shortcut keys you want to assign a style to.
+In this example, we have chosen Ctrl+9.

-Figure 190.
+Figure 205.
 Defining keyboard shortcuts for applying styles

-- 3) In the Functions section at the bottom of the dialog, scroll down in the Category list to Styles.
+- 3) In the Functions section at the bottom of the dialog box, scroll down in the Category list to Styles.
 Click the + sign to expand the list of styles. - 4) Choose the category of the style.
 The Function list will display the names of the available styles for the selected category.
-The example in Figure 190 shows some of OOo's predefined paragraph styles. - 5) To assign Ctrl+9 to the Text Body style, select Text Body in the Function list, and then click Modify.
-Ctrl+9 now appears in the Keys list. - 6) When you are done assigning shortcuts, click Save to close the dialog.
+The example in Figure 205 shows some of OOo's predefined paragraph styles.

+- 5) To assign Ctrl+9 to the Text Body paragraph style, select Text Body in the Function list, and then click Modify.
+Ctrl+9 now appears in the Keys list. - 6) When you are done assigning shortcuts, click OK to close the dialog box.

-Currently the only way to use Alt key or multi-key combinations is through a macro.
+Currently, the only way to use Alt key or multi-key combinations is through a macro.
 See AltKeyHandler.sxw and KeyHandler.sxw, available from http://homepages.paradise.net.nz/hillview/OOo/.